marcodalessandro76/MPPI/README.md

 https://mppi.readthedocs.io/en/latest/

+## Features
+The package is composed by several module each of which contains one ore more classes:

+- __InputFiles__ : create and manage input files for pw.x program of the QuantumEspresso package and for Yambo.
+- __Calculators__ : prepare and run a single QuantumESPRESSO or Yambo computation.
+- __Datasets__ : organize and run several computations for both QuantumESPRESSO and Yambo.
+- __Parsers__ : classes to extract data from the output files and database QuantumESPRESSO and Yambo.
+- __Utilities__ : collect some useful low-level functions used by the other modules of the package.
+- __Models__ : implement some physical models.
+Actually the module contains one tool to deal with gaussian pulses and and one to analyze the time dynamics of a two-level-system.

 ## Installation
 To install the package you can clone this repository in a local folder, e.g. `/home/username/Applications/MPPI`.
 Then move inside the folder and install the package using the pip or the python tools,